 Many of us experience those iconic tooth-loss dreams, and it’s always a relief to wake up and realize it was all in our thoughts.
 But when it happens in real life, even if it is slight, such as a small chip or crack, it can be a frightening experience.
 If it occurs as a result of a fall or other accident, determining the cause is straightforward.
-However, if you claim that my tooth chipped off for no reason, you should be aware that continuing to engage in improper sanitary practices may chip your tooth or damage your enamel.
+However, if you claim that your tooth is chipped off for no reason, you should be aware that continuing to engage in improper sanitary practices may chip your tooth or damage your enamel.

 Furthermore, cavities stimulate enamel deterioration, which may result in a destructive tooth structure.
 It could be while eating or in the middle of the night, but chances are something is going on beneath the surface that needs to be addressed.

-If you chip your tooth, seeing a dentist as soon as possible is important.
+If you chip your tooth seeing a dentist as soon as possible is important.
 The dentist will assess the damage and recommend the best course of treatment.

 Sometimes, a simple filling may be sufficient to repair the chip.
 However, a crown or veneer may be necessary in more severe cases.